FSD1072 Energy Attitudes of the Finns 1993

 - Kiljunen, Pentti (University of Tampere.
 Department of Local Government Studies)

-coal, electric power generation, energy, energy consumption, energy efficiency, energy policy, energy prices, energy supply, environment, environmental degradation, fossil fuels, fuel oils, gas fuels, hydropower, non-renewable energy, nuclear energy, renewable energy, solar energy, wind energy
+coal, energy, energy consumption, energy efficiency, energy generation, energy policy, energy prices, energy supply, environment, environmental degradation, fossil fuels, fuel oils, gas fuels, hydropower, non-renewable energy, nuclear energy, renewable energy, solar energy, wind energy